Joint Proof of Concept Fund

 - Early stage market assessments to determine the scope and applicability of research outcomes, previously supported directly by Imperial Innovations.

-Funding will be able to support activities including:
+Funding was able to support activities including:

 1) Development of the project such that it addresses a specific barrier that is preventing the attainment of translational funds or will run in parallel to existing translational funds adding value to the overall development of the project;